holman57/url-cycle/README.md

 ---

-### Disclaimer

 The `url-cycle` tool is optimized for simplicity and manual control.
-For advanced or automated URL cycling needs, consider extending the functionality as per your requirements.
+For advanced or automated URL cycling needs, consider extending the functionality with batch processing or external API integration.